 The NCHC conference is held each year in a major U.S. city, which in itself offers a wide range of experiences for meeting attendees.
 For the past several years, the Honors Program at Marist College has been represented at the NCHC national conference by students and faculty.
 Each year, a number of Marist students travel to the NCHC conference to present papers and participate in workshops.
 A partial list of abstracts from past research papers can be found here.

 If you have been working on an exciting project and think you might be interested in submitting a proposal, please contact the Honors Director for approval.
-The deadline for proposal submission for the 2014 conferences is March 2014.
-Upcoming conferences will be held:
+The deadline for proposal submission for the 2015 conference is in March 2015.